walinejs/waline/docs/src/en/guide/client/intro.md

 ## Initialization

-You can use `Waline(options)` to initialize a Waline instance, where `el` and `serverURL` options are required.
+You can use `Waline.init(options)` to initialize a Waline instance, where `el` and `serverURL` options are required.
 The `el` option should be the element or element selector that Waline mounts, and `serverURL` options should be the server URL.

 For available options, please refer to [Reference → Client Options](../../reference/client.md).